Brennall/HFH-SRD/Chapter02.md

 The voices of all elves sound lilting and lyrical to the ears of men; that of the spellsinger is beautiful enough to work magic.
 Every elven spellsinger begins with one rank of Perform (singing) proficiency; additional ranks may be accumulated as class or general proficiency selections.
 Because of her irresistible voice, an elven spellsinger gains a +2 bonus to reaction rolls with creatures she speaks to.
 If this bonus results in a total of 12 or more, the subjects act as if charmed while in her presence.
 Creatures with a WIS greater than the spellsinger’s CHA are immune to this power (and the elven spellsinger will know they are immune).

 All elven spellsingers practice the art of spellsinging from which they derive their name.
 Spellsinging is a method of casting eldritch spells by reciting lyrics laced with words of power.
 Spellsingers perform magic by spending spell points (SP)  rather than by expending daily spell castings.
 Each spell costs a certain number of spell points to sing.
 The higher the level of the spell, the more points it costs.
 The Spell Point Costs table describes each spell’s cost.
 The spellsingers’ use of spell points gives them the flexibility to choose to cast a large number of low level spells, a small number of high level spells, or any combination in between.
-See p.
-XX of the Heroic Magic chapter for details on spellsinging.
+See [Spellsinging](chapter06.md#spellsinging) of the Heroic Magic chapter for details on spellsinging.

 | Spell Level | Spell Point Cost |
 | :---------- | :---------- |